 Some people drive north to south, while others go in the opposite direction.
 For some, it’s important to cover the full Alaska stretch starting in Prudhoe Bay.
 But others are content to drive from Mexico south to Argentina.
 Everyone has their own budget and timeline.
 While one traveler may take years, another may only have 9-12 months to complete the journey.

 We are overlanding the Pan-American Highway now.
 We skipped the Alaska portion for the time being, crossing the U.S. border to Mexico in October 2021.
-One year later, we are in Panamá getting ready to ship our Jeep Gladiator to Colombia on Nov.
-5, 2022.
+Nearly two years later, we have made it to the mountains of Peru.

 It has been wonderful getting to know other Pan-American travelers.
 Some we have met in person, while others are in a completely different section of the highway.
 We can only watch their adventures via Instagram, but even that is great fun.